 The Board obtains regular salary benchmark information from a range of external sources and retains independent external counsel to determine the remuneration package and contract of the Chief Executive Officer.

 6.0 Board meetings

 6.1 Board schedule and commitments

-There are typically four (4) board meetings per annum usually on a Tuesday.
-The proposed dates for 2022 are as follows:
+There are typically four (4) board meetings per annum.
+The dates for 2024 have been confirmed as follows: